 Section 1.18 of this document concludes that in terms of balconies, the impact per building will depend on the types of balcony installed and the number per building.

 On the assumption of three types of balconies that have been included, the split of balcony types would be something roughly like the following; recessed galvanised steel (40%), projected galvanised steel (40%) and recessed concrete (20%).
 This document suggests that the additional cost per balcony ranges from £250-£750, as timber decking and joists are replaced.
 The annex sets out a full breakdown of costs per balcony by building type.

 Not all flats in a building have balconies and, the cost per building will depend on the size of that building.
 See below for the cost difference of having A2s1, d0 or A1 rated materials in balconies compared to the counterfactual, including on-costs.
 Recessed Galvanised steel is the most expensive type.
 The cost per building is estimated by the government based on the increased cost shown in the following table:

 Does the government estimate accurately reflect the cost impact on Sapphire Balconies?

 The good news is that Sapphire have been very proactive in highlighting the fire issue on balconies and have long designed out the use of timber structures and decking.
 Sapphire Cassette® balconies have used Class A support arms, frames, rafters, soffits and fascias so the impact on cost for Sapphire balconies is typically going to be less and around at the low-cost estimates of the above table.

 1. Does this regulation apply to the interlayer in laminated glass?

 a.
 Balustrades are not specifically mentioned.
-However our understanding is that the glass and interlayers on glass balustrades are exempt.
-Sapphire are writing to the government requesting written clarification of this point.
+However, our understanding is that the glass and interlayers on glass balustrades are exempt.
+We are writing to the government requesting written clarification of this point.

 b.
 Exclusions include ‘window frames and GLASS’ and 12.14d confirms this includes laminated glass.